-Being that mindful is a gift, and it’s one that I believe is incredibly important to pass along to my daughter.
+Being mindful is a gift, and it’s one that I believe is incredibly important to pass along to my daughter.

-Mom and daughter self care is a necessity.
+Mom and daughter self-care is a necessity.

 Of all of the traits that I passed along to my daughter, the one that I wish she hadn’t inherited is how I physically manifest anxiety.
 When I get stressed out or nervous about something, I feel it in my stomach.

-Sometimes I get sick, other times I double over in pain from the tension.
+Sometimes I get sick, and other times I double over in pain from the tension.
 My daughter’s feelings all live in her belly, too.

-She was sick all night, and had to stay home from school the next day because of stomach pains.
+She was sick all night and had to stay home from school the next day because of stomach pains.
 Other situations that put her on edge have played out the same way.

 As my daughter gets older, I want to make sure she has some tools for self-care to be able to make sure she’s okay for herself.